- Homelessness Assistance Programs

 In preparation for the FY2013 Continuum of Care (CoC) Program competition, SNAPS will issue a new "weekly focus," a series of messages and related materials about policy priorities and key information to help CoCs and project applicants prepare for the FY2013 CoC Program Competition.
-Each SNAPS Weekly Focus will go out via HUD Exchange listservs.
+Each SNAPS Weekly Focus will go out via OneCPD listservs.
 You can also check back here weekly to view new messages and find related materials.

 Author: Beth Sandor, Director of Improvement, Community Solutions